microsoft/appcenter-cli/README.md

+# Important: This is a forked repo with fixes for getting Appcenter Codepush to work with our Capacitor project

 # App Center Command Line Interface (CLI)

 Visual Studio App Center command line interface (CLI) is a unified tool for running App Center services from the command line.